Infant Ear Molding in Houston and the Woodlands

-Infant Ear Molding has a high success rate—meaning that it improves appearance and in most cases, no further corrective surgery is required.
-In rare cases in which the infant requires more surgery, the extent will have been lessen by the mold.
+Infant ear molding has a high success rate: for the vast majority of patients, it improves appearance and no further corrective surgery is required.
+In rare cases in which the infant does require surgery, the extent will have been lessened by the mold.
 Because ear molding is non-invasive and non-surgical, no recovery time is required.
-The office procedure only requires that the infant’s caregivers care for and keep the Earwell clean and dry.
+The office procedure only requires that the infant’s caregivers care for and keep the EarWell clean and dry.

 No parent wants his or child to be subjected to unnecessary pain, whether it is physical or emotional.
 If your infant was born with misshapen ears and you are interested in correcting any cosmetic abnormalities, doing so as early as possible can help prevent surgery, physical discomfort, and potential teasing by his or her peers.
 To learn more about nonsurgical, pain-free infant ear molding options available in the Houston and Woodland Hills area, please contact us to schedule a consultation with Dr. Rukmini Rednam.

 1 Ullmann Y, Blazer S, Ramon Y, Blumenfeld I, Peled IJ.
 Early nonsurgical correction of congenital auricular deformities.
 Plast Reconstr Surg.
 2002;109(3):907-915. doi:10.1097/00006534-200203000-00013.
 Accessed June 17, 2020.

 2 Byrd HS, Langevin CJ, Ghidoni LA.
 Ear molding in newborn infants with auricular deformities.
 Plast Reconstr Surg.
 2010;126(4):1191-1200. doi:10.1097/PRS.0b013e3181e617bb.
 Accessed June 17, 2020.